mozilla-releng/relengdocs/releng_changelog.md

 - fixed treescript merge-automation to be idempotent
 - [RELENG-659](https://mozilla-hub.atlassian.net/browse/RELENG-659) - Py3 support on xpi/addons and updated the taskcluster version used
 - Change ShipIt to point to xpi-manifest "main" branch
+- Deployed new version of iscript to mac signers

 ### During 96.0 >= 2021-11-01
 #### Changed